rachelmtheodore/hw2/notes/README.md

 ```
 info_env.txtinfo_fs.txtinfo_host.txtinfo_volumes.txt
 ```
 A quick inspections suggests that they are reporting something about the container environment, but I should look into this further.
+Of note, they weren't generated when I ran the convert.sh script from the docker command directly, only when I ran it locally when I was already inside the container.

 # Summary